bcgov/business-ui/api/README.md

 * Postgres -  SQLAlchemy, psycopg2-binary & alembic

 # setup
-Fork the repo and submitted a PR with accompanning tests.
+Fork the repo and submit a PR with accompanying tests.

 Set to use the local repo for the virtual environment
 ```bash